GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 *   Cancel the streaming Dataflow job.
 *   Delete the Pub/Sub topic and subscriptions.
 *   Delete the custom container from Artifact Registry.
-*   Empty the `tmp` directory of your Google Cloud Storage bucket.
+*   Delete the created GCS bucket.